codr7/gfoo/README.md

 ```

 ### threads
-Threads are implemented using Goroutines, which means they are preemptive yet more efficient than OS threads.
+Threads are implemented as Goroutines, which means they are preemptive yet more efficient than OS threads.
 New threads may be started using `thread:`, which takes an initial stack and body as arguments and starts the thread immediately.
 Calling a thread waits for it to stop executing and returns the contents of its stack.

 ```
   thread: (1 2 3) {4 5 6}